Last Updated: September 19, 2014

 Advertisers and publisher partners who use our ad platform will include their own tags and pixels (or those of their other advertising partners) within their display advertisements and on their websites, so they can set and read their own cookies.
 We are not responsible for the practices of advertiser or publisher partners that use Rubicon Project’s ad platform.
 Our advertiser or publisher partners maintain their own privacy policies and processes.

 There are many ways to opt-out of OBA for Rubicon Project applications.
 Should you wish to do so, you can use any of the following three mechanisms.
-First, you can opt-out of OBA for Rubicon Project applications or of other NAI members participating in the Network Advertising Initiatives (NAI) opt-out program click here.
+First, because Rubicon Project is a member of the Network Advertising Initiative (NAI) and adheres to the NAI’s code of conduct, you can opt-out of OBA for Rubicon Project applications or of other NAI members participating in the NAI’s opt-out program click here.

 Second, you can go to the Digital Advertising Alliance’s www.aboutads.info page where you can opt-out of OBA by participating companies, including Rubicon Project.
 Third, for users located in the European Union, Rubicon Project also adheres to the IAB Europe OBA Framework.
 Accordingly, EU-based users can opt-out of OBA through the European Digital Advertising Alliance’s www.youronlinechoices.eu page.